skillitzimberg/ua-clone/README.md

 There is a non-breaking error in gender.pipe that I haven't been able to figure out.
 There is commented out code relating to an attempt to make a live search input.
 See the [Acknowledgements](#acknowledgements) above.

+The main menu links do not work on the Firebase-deployed site.
+I deployed another project while trying to troubleshoot - [ScrapProject](https://scrapproject-e7eb6.firebaseapp.com/index).
+It has more routing routing than this project and a database.
+It works as expected.
+Confusing . . .

 ## Support
 Scott Bergler :: commandinghands@gmail.com